-We conducted three studies in order to test this hypothesis.
-Since we consider that our reasoning applies to different contexts, we decided to test this hypothesis whilst using different situations and methods.
-Thus, we employed different scenarios depicting a real incident (Study 1) or a fictional incident (Studies 2 + 3), and recruited relatively involved (Study 1) or uninvolved (i.e., third-party observers; Studies 2 &3) participants.
-In Studies 1 and 2, we manipulated malleability mindset of groups (malleable vs. fixed) and measured utilitarian motives.
-In order to test the specific role of utilitarian motives, in both studies we also assessed participants’ endorsement of retributive motives.
+We conducted three studies to test this hypothesis.
+Since we consider that our reasoning applies to different contexts, we decided to test this hypothesis in different situations and methods.
+Therefore, we employed different scenarios depicting either a real incident (Study 1) or a fictional incident (Studies 2 + 3) and recruited relatively involved (Study 1) or uninvolved (third-party observers, Studies 2 &3) participants.
+In Studies 1 and 2, we manipulated the malleability mindset of groups (malleable vs. fixed) and measured utilitarian motives.
+To test the specific role of utilitarian motives, in both studies we also assessed participants’ endorsement of retributive motives.
 In Study 3, we assessed participants’ malleability mindset of groups (malleable vs. fixed) and experimentally manipulated justice motives (deterrence vs. retribution).
-We then informed participants about an intergroup offense which was conducted by a handful of group members who acted on their own responsibility.
+We then informed participants about an intergroup offense that was conducted by a handful of group members who acted on their own responsibility.
 Then, we asked participants to indicate the extent to which they would support a punitive response targeting all group members, including those uninvolved in the initial offense (i.e., collective punishment).
 In Study 1, participants belonged to the victim group of the initial offense; in Studies 2 and 3, they were prompted to picture themselves as uninvolved observers.

-The main hypothesis is that participants’ perception of group malleability moderates the relationship between utilitarian motives and collective punishment—a perceived group malleability by utilitarian motives interaction effect.
-Since perceptions of group malleability refer to the belief that group members can learn and change, utilitarian motives such as the prevention of future offenses should predict support for collective punishment to a greater extent in a malleable mindset, compared to a fixed mindset.
-Accordingly, we also assumed that perceived group malleability should not (or should to a lesser extent) moderate the link between retributive motives and support for collective punishment.
+Our main hypothesis is that participants’ perception of group malleability moderates the relationship between utilitarian motives and collective punishment—a perceived group malleability by utilitarian motives interaction effect.
+Since perceptions of group malleability refer to the belief that group members can learn and change, utilitarian motives such as the prevention of future offenses should predict support for collective punishment to a greater extent in a malleable mindset compared to a fixed mindset.
+Accordingly, we also assumed that perceived group malleability should not—or should to a lesser extent—moderate the link between retributive motives and support for collective punishment.

 Study 1

-The first study was conducted in response to real events that took place in January 2019 in the context of Israeli-Palestinian conflict, in the course of which some policies of collective punishment were implemented (Khawaja, 1993; Jamjoum, 2002).
-Some of these practices may be perceived as acts of “collateral damage”, where there is tolerance to harm caused to innocent people in the pursuit of harming the target.
-However, these policies were explicitly directed against the whole group including both the offender and uninvolved or innocent individuals, and therefore this research adhered to the concept of collective punishment (Falomir-Pichastor, Pereira, Staerklé, & Butera, 2012).
-Furthermore, in this Study we tested our main hypothesis in the context of an intractable conflict in which participants' ingroup was directly involved.
-Intractable conflicts correspond to conflicts that involve a long history of rivalry and failed attempts at peace-making (Bar-Tal, 2001).
+The first study was conducted in response to real events that took place in January 2019 in the context of the Israeli-Palestinian conflict in which some policies of collective punishment were implemented (Khawaja, 1993; Jamjoum, 2002).
+Some of these practices may be perceived as acts of “collateral damage,” where there is tolerance to harm caused to innocent people during the pursuit of a target.
+However, these policies were explicitly directed against the whole group including both the offender and the uninvolved or innocent individuals, and therefore this research adhered to the concept of collective punishment (Falomir-Pichastor, Pereira, Staerklé, & Butera, 2012).
+Furthermore, in this study we tested our main hypothesis in the context of an intractable conflict in which the participants' ingroup was directly involved.
+Intractable conflicts correspond to conflicts that involve a long history of rivalry and failed attempts at peacemaking (Bar-Tal, 2001).

 Methods